Edward Yourdon: Year 2000 (Y2K) problem

 During the late 1990s, he was one of the leading proponents of the theory that the 'Y2K bug' could lead to a collapse of civilization, or at least protracted economic depression and technological breakdown on a wide scale.
 He wrote several books on the subject, including Time Bomb 2000 (ISBN 0-13-020519-2), and produced at least one video putting forth that theory (and offering advice on how to survive the coming crisis).
 Yourdon was criticized by some when his predictions (vigorously refuted by some experts in advance) failed to materialize at the scale predicted.
 This may have caused him to lose credibility with some in the software industry.

 Final years and death

 In his final years, Yourdon served as an internationally recognized expert witness and computer consultant specializing in project management, software engineering methodologies, and Web 2.0 development.
 He died on January 20, 2016, as a result of a post-surgical blood infection.

 Personal life

 Yourdon was married to Toni Nash.
 He had three children; daughter Jennifer, and sons Jamie and David.
 He also had five grandchildren; Liam Christopher, Owen Edward, Edward Roland ("Teddy"), Elliot ("Ellie") Ann, and Khalil Slice.
 Yourdon had five sisters; Toni, Teri, Tina, Aleda, and Patrice.

-Yourdon was also an avid photographer whose photos were published in The New York Times, Los Angeles Times, The Wall Street Journal, Fast Company, Forbes, Time/CNN, The New York Observer, New York magazine, Wired, and the Huffington Post.
+Yourdon was an avid photographer whose photos were published in The New York Times, Los Angeles Times, The Wall Street Journal, Fast Company, Forbes, Time/CNN, The New York Observer, New York magazine, Wired, and the Huffington Post.